-We are exposed to price fluctuations primarily from purchases of ingredients and packaging materials, transportation costs and energy.
+We are exposed to price fluctuations primarily from purchases of ingredients and packaging materials, energy and other inputs.
 Our principal ingredients are milk-based, whey-based and soy-based proteins, protein blends, sweeteners and vitamin and mineral blends.
 Our principal packaging materials consist of aseptic foil and plastic lined cardboard cartons, flexible and rigid plastic film and containers, beverage packaging and corrugate.
 These costs have been volatile in recent years, and future changes in such costs may cause our results of operations and our operating margins to fluctuate significantly.
 We manage the impact of cost increases, wherever possible, on commercially reasonable terms, by locking in prices on the quantities through purchase commitments required to meet our production requirements.
 In addition, we may attempt to offset the effect of increased costs by raising prices to our customers.
 However, for competitive reasons, we may not be able to pass along the full effect of increases in raw materials and other input costs as we incur them.
+See "Market Trends" section above for additional information regarding inflationary pressures on our commodity purchases.